Higher Semiadditive Algebraic K-Theory and Redshift: Redshift

 \section{Redshift}

-In this section we study the interplay between semiadditive algebraic K-theory and semiadditive height.
+Recall that the redshift philosophy predicts that algebraic K-theory increases height by $1$.
+In this section we prove some results concerning the interplay between semiadditive height and higher semiadditive algebraic K-theory.

 An immediate application of the redshift result of \cite[Theorem B]{AmbiHeight}, gives an upper bound, showing that if $R \in \Alg(\tsadim)$ has semiadditive height $\leq n$ for some finite $n < m$, then $\Km(R)$ has semiadditive height $\leq n+1$ (see \cref{redshift-upper}).
-Furthermore, in \cref{redshift-lower} we show that if $R$ has semiadditive height exactly $n$, and has height $n$ $p$-th roots of unity (see \cref{p-roots}), then $\Km(R)$ has semiadditive height exactly $n+1$.
-In \cite[Proposition 5.1]{Cyclo} it is shown that the Lubin-Tate spectrum $\rE_n$ has this property, so we conclude that $\Km(\rE_n)$ has semiadditive height exactly $n+1$.
-Finally, in \cref{Km-Tk-local-one-ht}, we show how Quillen-Lichtenbaum type statements imply that $\Km(R)$ in fact lands in the subcategory $\SpTnpo$.
-We then employ the Quillen-Lichtenbaum conjecture for $\SSpinv$, together with the recent Galois descent results for $\Tnpo$-localized K-theory, to show that for any $p$-invertible algebra $R \in \Alg(\Sppinv)$ and $m \geq 1$, there is an equivalence $\Km(R) = L_{\To}\KK(R)$ (see \cref{Km-height-0}).
+Furthermore, in \cref{redshift-lower} we show that if $R$ has semiadditive height exactly $n$, and has (height $n$) $p$-th roots of unity (see \cref{p-roots}), then $\Km(R)$ has semiadditive height exactly $n+1$, i.e.\ lands in $\tsadi_{n+1}$.
+In particular, the Lubin--Tate spectrum $\rE_n$ has this property, so we conclude that $\Km(\rE_n) \in \tsadi_{n+1}$ (see \cref{KEn-tsadinpo}).